May Morris: Embroidery

 Embroidered Altar frontal, executed by May Morris from a design by Philip Webb.

 May Morris was an influential embroiderer and designer, although her contributions are often overshadowed by those of her father, a towering figure in the Arts and Crafts movement.
 She continued his resurrection of free-form embroidery in the style which would be termed art needlework.
-Art needlework emphasized freehand stitching and delicate shading in silk thread thought to encourage self-expression in the needleworker in sharp contrast with the brightly coloured Berlin wool work needlepoint and its "paint by numbers" aesthetic which had gripped much of home embroidery in the mid-19th century.
+Art needlework emphasized freehand stitching and delicate shading in silk thread thought to encourage self-expression in the needleworker, in sharp contrast with the brightly-coloured Berlin wool work needlepoint and its "paint by numbers" aesthetic which had gripped much of home embroidery in the mid-19th century.

 May Morris, 1872, by Dante Gabriel Rossetti.

 May Morris was also active in the Royal School of Art Needlework (now Royal School of Needlework), founded as a charity in 1872 under the patronage of Princess Helena to maintain and develop the art of needlework through structured apprenticeships.
-The school originally opened in the autumn of 1872 in rooms in Sloane Street, London, with a staff of twenty women overseen by Lady Welby and Mrs Dolby, an "authority in ecclesiastical work".
-While the course available in the government schools of design for women was theoretical only, the RSAN had the distinct advantage of a practical, hands-on technical training.
-The school grew rapidly, and by 1875 had moved into their third locale, conveniently located in Exhibition Road next to the South Kensington Museum.
-The collections of ancient embroidery in the Museum were studied in an effort to understand and relearn old work.
+The school originally opened in the autumn of 1872 in rooms in Sloane Street, London, with a staff of twenty women overseen by Lady Welby and Mrs. Dolby, an "authority in ecclesiastical work."
+The school grew rapidly, and by 1903 had moved into their third locale, located in Exhibition Road next to the South Kensington Museum.

-Also among the staff at the RSAN were Jane Morris's sister, Elizabeth Burden, who was chief technical instructor from 1880, and designers Deborah Birnbaum (c1889) and Nellie Whichelo (c1890).
+Also among the staff at the RSAN were Jane Morris's sister, Elizabeth Burden, who was chief technical instructor from 1880, and designer Nellie Whichelo.

-May Morris taught embroidery at the LCC Central School of Art in London from 1897, and was head of the Embroidery department from 1899 until 1905, thereafter continuing her association with the Central School as Visitor until 1910.
-She also taught at Birmingham, Leicester and Hammersmith Art School.
+May Morris taught embroidery at the LCC Central School of Art in London from 1897, and was head of the embroidery department from 1899 until 1905, thereafter continuing her association with the Central School as Visitor until 1910.
+She also taught at Birmingham, Leicester, and Hammersmith art schools.

 By 1916, there were many art schools under the LCC umbrella that included embroidery in their curriculum.
-Among the embroidery instructors were sisters Ellen M Wright and Fanny I Wright, both previously employed in the Embroidery Department at Morris & Co., and trained by May Morris.
-Ellen M Wright also taught at the Clapham School of Art, aided by Miss F Pooley, and Eleanor R Harriss and Mrs L Frampton taught at the Hammersmith School of Arts & Crafts.
+Among the embroidery instructors were sisters Ellen Mary Wright and Fanny Isobel Wright, both previously employed in the embroidery department at Morris & Co., and trained by May Morris.